-Garden Ninja was called in to create something reminiscent of a high-end boutique hotel.
+Garden Ninja was called in to create something reminiscent of a high-end boutique hotel for this client.
+She wanted a high impact garden that would be clean and fresh.
 With Asian inspired colours and planting this project was a fantastic piece to show how careful theming with high-end materials can create a look that will be the envy of your neighbours!
-Planting with colour blocking and creating both a dramatic and calming feel in different zones of the garden was required.
+Planting with colour blocking and creating both a dramatic and calming feel in different zones of the garden was required to meet the brief.

 All my followers know that zoning is a key part of my garden design.
 You have heard about the garden as rooms, but I prefer the garden in zones.
 The client wanted a garden where she could return home to and sink into relaxation without the neighbours peering down on her.
 She also wanted somewhere that was a haven for birds so winter interest planting was required and seed heads.
 As the client spent a lot of time travelling she wanted something high impact but without too much maintenance.
 I developed zones to accommodate these multiple needs.

 - Hidden seating terrace – to give privacy when sitting outside

 - Wildlife area – with water and food for birds

 Hidden Seating Terrace

 I designed a raised rendered bed that would act as a seating area at the back left of the garden.
 This would help give the feeling of privacy when sat out in the garden.
 It also allowed for some serious mood lighting in the evening with build in lights in the paving.
 Nice!
 This area was going to be paved in the same consistent grey porcelain as the paths.
 This was key to the cohesion of the garden.
 Keeping the materials consistent throughout the garden helps bind it together and give it a nested feel.